 Current Opportunities

 The Johns Hopkins University’s Department of Computer Science invites applications for tenure-track faculty positions.
-We anticipate making multiple offers across all areas of Computer Science and at all ranks.
-We will also offer an early action application option.
+We anticipate making multiple offers across all areas of the department and at all ranks.
+We offer an early action application option and support spousal/partner placement.

 Early Action.
-Full consideration will be given to candidates who submit applications by December 1, 2023.
-However, the department may take early action on candidates beginning October 1 to schedule interviews for the fall semester to better accommodate schedules during faculty hiring season.
-We encourage applicants to apply as soon as they are ready to take advantage of the scheduling flexibility that this offers, but emphasize that all applications submitted by December 1, 2023, will receive full consideration.
+Full consideration will be given to candidates who submit applications by December 1, 2024.
+However, beginning October 1, 2024, the department may take early action to schedule fall semester interviews and will consider fall offers with typical spring deadlines.
+We encourage candidates to apply early to take advantage of flexible scheduling and potentially receive an early offer before they proceed to spring interviews.
+All applications submitted by December 1, 2024, will receive full consideration.

-This year’s search begins a large-scale expansion of the Whiting School of Engineering, with the goal of adding 150 new tenure-track professors at all ranks, of which 80 will be part of the new artificial intelligence institute.
-This expansion will include a new building and extensive computational resources that will establish Johns Hopkins as a leading engineering school with a top AI research program.
-The new institute will pursue broad applications of AI for the betterment of society, including in health, scientific discovery, autonomy, climate, and sustainability, in addition to research on the fundamentals and foundations of AI.
-As part of this expansion, the Department of Computer Science will experience substantial growth across all research areas to become one of the largest departments at a private university.
+Our search supports the large-scale expansion of the Whiting School of Engineering, which will add 150 new tenure-track professors at all ranks, including 30 Bloomberg Distinguished Professorships and 80 positions that will be part of the university’s new Data Science and AI Institute.
+This expansion includes a new building and extensive computational resources that will establish Johns Hopkins as one of the largest and leading engineering schools with a top AI research program.
+The expansion will grow JHU CS to become one of the largest computer science departments at a U.S. private university.

-The department currently has 35 full-time tenure-track faculty members, 7 research and 8 teaching faculty members, 225 Ph.D. students, over 200 MSE/MSSI students, and over 700 undergraduate students.
-There are several affiliated research centers and institutes including the Center for Computational Biology (CCB), the Laboratory for Computational Sensing and Robotics (LCSR), the Center for Language and Speech Processing (CLSP), the Information Security Institute (ISI), the Institute for Data Intensive Engineering and Science (IDIES), the Malone Center for Engineering in Healthcare (MCEH), the Institute for Assured Autonomy (IAA), the Mathematical Institute for Data Science (MINDS), and the SNF Agora Institute.
+The department currently has 38 full-time tenure-track faculty members, 7 research and 8 teaching faculty members, 225 PhD students, over 200 master’s students, and over 700 undergraduate students.
+We are affiliated with several research centers and institutes including the Center for Computational Biology, the Laboratory for Computational Sensing and Robotics, the Center for Language and Speech Processing, the Information Security Institute, the Institute for Data Intensive Engineering and Science, the Malone Center for Engineering in Healthcare, the Institute for Assured Autonomy, the Mathematical Institute for Data Science, and the SNF Agora Institute.
 More information about the Department of Computer Science can be found here; more information about the Whiting School of Engineering can be found here.

 The department is conducting a broad and inclusive search and is committed to identifying candidates who, through their research, teaching, and service, will contribute to the diversity and excellence of the academic community.
 We welcome candidates who are poised to address grand challenges in computer science, can work across disciplines to solve societal challenges, and support JHU’s leading role in increasing undergraduate diversity across elite universities.
 More information on diversity and inclusion in the department is available here.